BeautifulTovarisch/aws-notes/dynamodb.md

 - Scans take longer as the table grows
 - Be careful with throughput when running scans ( reduce page size )
 - Avoid using scans when possible ( use Query, Get, BatchGetItem )
+- RCU and WCU calculations

+[^1]: Use 2RCU for eventually consistent reads ( 80 / 2RCUs )